datarobot/airflow-provider-datarobot/README.md

-After creating preconfigured connections using Airflow UI or Airflow API [Managing Connections](https://airflow.apache.org/docs/apache-airflow/stable/howto/connection.html), it can be used with `GetOrCreateCredentialOperator` or `GetOrCreateDataStoreOperator` to replicate it on DataRobot side and retrieve corresponding `credentials_id` or `datastore_id`.
+After creating preconfigured connections using Airflow UI or Airflow API [Managing Connections](https://airflow.apache.org/docs/apache-airflow/stable/howto/connection.html), it can be used with `GetOrCreateCredentialOperator` or `GetOrCreateDataStoreOperator` to replicate it in DataRobot and retrieve the corresponding `credentials_id` or `datastore_id`.

 ## Config JSON for DAG run